Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 L-shaped desk with bookshelves: $90

 This L-shaped desk is designed to fit neatly in a corner to maximize space.
 It has two built-in shelves for extra storage.
 Find it in five colors.
-Prices start at $90 and vary by color.
-The price below is for the espresso finish (shown).
+Sale prices start at $90, and vary by color.
+The price below is for the espresso finish (pictured).

 Neo Chair: $60 and up